Guru Nanak Diversity Village

 - Assistance with daily living tasks

-- Both South Asian and Western meals
+- South Asian meals

-Surrey Memorial Hospital currently houses 150 South Asian seniors and this facility when built will not only ease the overcrowding at the hospital but will also save the government at least $1000 per day, per senior.
+The need for a Multicultural Seniors Long Term Care Home has been acutely felt in the community for a long time.
+The estimated gap, just for the South Asian community in Surrey is 500 beds.
+When you consider other communities requiring culturally-sensitive care the total immediate need is much higher.
+Surrey Memorial Hospital currently houses 150 South Asian seniors and this facility will not only ease the overcrowding at the hospital but will also save the government at least $1000 per day, per senior.

 The estimated cost of this project is approximately $60 million and PICS Society is expected to raise at least $5 million over the next four years to support the development of the project.
 So, open your hearts and show your support for this Long-Term Care Home!
 Support the community, support your Seniors by giving.